Novident/novident-tree-view/doc/drag_and_drop_details.md

 ## 🏹 Drag And Drop Details

-The details of the drag-and-drop relationship of `TreeDraggable` and `TreeDragTarget`.
+The details of the **drag-and-drop** relationship of `NodeTargetBuilder` and `NodeDraggableBuilder`.

-Details are created and updated when a node `draggedNode` is hovering another node `targetNode`.
+Details are created and updated when a node `draggedNode` starts being dragged or when it is hovering another node `targetNode`.

-Contains the exact position where the drop ocurred `globalDropPosition` as well as the bounding box `targetBounds` of the target widget which enables many different ways for a node to adopt another node depending on where it was dropped.
+Contains the exact position where the drop ocurred `globalDropPosition` as well as the bounding box `targetBounds` with `globalTargetNodeOffset` of the target widget which enables many different ways for a node to adopt another node depending on where it was dropped.

-The following example splits the height of `targetBounds` in three and decides where to drop `draggedNode` depending on the `dy` property of `globalDropPosition`:

 ### 🔎 Class Declaration